leontoeides/google_maps/README.md

 now automatically deserialized into `time::PrimitiveDateTime` structs for convenience.

-* 0.4.2: 2020-02-06: Removed precision limit for Maps queries.
+* 0.4.2: 2020-02-06: Removed precision limit for Google Maps Platform requests.

-* 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables and handling to be added in the future.
+* 0.4.1: 2020-02-06: Added time zone and currency enumerations for look-up tables, conversions, and additional handling to be added in the future.

 * 0.4.1: 2020-02-06: Fixed some errors in the examples.

 * 0.4.1: 2020-02-05: Some internal restructuring to make the library more consistent.
-Improved many comments for better documentation.
+Improved many comments, better documentation.

 * 0.4.0: ⚠ **Breaking change**: API keys are no longer passed directly to Google Maps requests.
 Now, a structure containing your API key, and several